 Autumn in London is one of the best times of the year to be in the city.
 The summer shine still lingers but the winter chill starts creeping in, meaning wooly jumper and cosy pub season has officially arrived.
 Crunch through the orange leaves that cover the parks, indulge in hearty, British Sunday roasts and experience bonfire night in London.
 Autumn activities like these are what make the season our favourite, so when in London this October and November, here are the things you simply have to do…

 It’s not sweltering in the city anymore, which means Sunday roast season is back!
-Juicy roast chicken, stuffing, roasted veggies, Yorkshire puddings and lashings of delicious gravy - we’re drooling just thinking about it.
-Don’t just go to any old pub for your Sunday dinner, as some places to serve the dish better than others, plus some charge way too much!
+Juicy roast chicken, stuffing, crispy roast potatoes, Yorkshire puddings and lashings of delicious gravy - we’re drooling just thinking about it.
+Don’t just go to any old pub for your Sunday dinner, as some places serve the dish better than others, plus it can be very easy to fall for an overpriced (and average tasting) roast, especially in London.
 For roast dinners in London that won’t break the bank and will leave you beyond satisfied, we’ve put together the best of the best.

 Aside from orange trees, red wine and wooly jumpers, Halloween is another big thing that springs to mind when it comes to the month of October.
 If you’re in London this Halloween, you’re in for a treat as the city throws some of the freakiest October 31st parties in Europe.
-Belushi's Bars across London is our favourite place to party for any season, and it’s no surprise that they're really going all out this Halloween.
-They’ve partnered up with Jagermeister to bring one giant Jager party with 2 for 1 drinks deals and scarily realistic decor.
-If you wanna get involved, dig out your best fancy dress and book ahead to guarantee you entry.
+Our very own Belushi's bars across London throw incredible parties for any season, but this year they're going all out for Halloween.
+If you feel like going 'out out' this Halloween night, dig out your best fancy dress and book ahead to guarantee you entry.

 Don’t miss seeing London dressed in its autumnal coat of orange and reds and head to Kew Gardens to see the best of it all.
 The best botanical garden in the UK becomes full of beautiful fiery colour while showing off all its amazing flora and fauna.
 You could easily spend a full day exploring the botanics of Kew as the grounds are huge!
 If it’s a mild, dry day, pack a picnic and setup camp on the grass for lunch.

-Heading to the gardens after November 20th?
+Heading to the gardens towards Christmas?
 Be sure to check out Christmas at Kew , a real highlight of the year.
 Be quick as tickets to this more wintry event sell out in advance.